SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

    //Control the sparse platform bootstrap.
    //  When enabled, the commerce extensions are extracted from the distribution zip on the need basis.
-   //  Only extensions that are actually used in the project (either directly mentioned in the localextensions.xml or used by other
+   //  Only extensions that are actually used in the project (either directly listed in the localextensions.xml or
-   //  used extensions) are extracted.
+   //  required by other extensions) are extracted.
    //  The platform itself is always extracted.
    //  When this mode is enabled, the bootstrapInclude configuration property is ignored. sparseBootstrap {